 - Crucially, my heart rate remained stable and within a normal range, throughout

 - My digestive system continued to function normally, with no hint of any of my previous problems

 - My eyesight and visual perception, which are the most precious gifts of my adventure, were not affected at all.
 They remained as clear and as exciting as ever

-I am now equally certain, that since the pain did not return, but the muscular tension of spasticity increased, while remaining well below the levels it reached before the start of 2006, that Serrapeptase is still a defining part of a more complex solution.
+I am now equally sure, that since the pain did not return, but the muscular tension of spasticity increased while remaining well below the levels it reached before the start of 2006, that Serrapeptase is still a defining part of a more complex solution.

-I am very glad to have returned to the full compliment of supplements, and to find that my condition has returned to its best.
+I am delighted to have returned to the full complement of supplements, and to find that my condition has returned to its best.
 I am left in no doubt that I will need, and be happy, to take Serrapeptase forever.